Awards & Honors

 FERN took home an International Association of Culinary Professionals award for Dick Manning’s excellent long-form piece, “The Trouble with Iowa,” written in partnership with Harper’s Magazine.
 The piece was an investigation into the powerful links between politics, culture and corn farming in Iowa.

 The story “Napa’s water war with big wine” won a CNPA‘s Better Newspapers Contest award for environmental reporting.
 The piece — a look into the growing industrial wine industry in northern California and the fight for water rights — was written by Stett Holbrook and co-produced by FERN and The Bohemian.
 This story was also a runner-up for International Association of Culinary Professionals award in the “Narrative Beverage Writing” category.

 Association of Food Journalism Awards

-FERN’s story with writer Jocelyn Zuckerman, the International Consortium of Investigative Journalists and the Huffington Post about children displaced by palm oil plantations in Indonesia won a Gold Keyboard Award — the highest honor — from the New York Press Club, as part of a larger investigative series on the World Bank by ICIJ called “Evicted and Abandoned.”
-The series of stories also won the Whitman Bassow Award for Environmental Reporting from the Overseas Press Club, the Society of Professional Journalists Sigma Delta Chi Award, the National Headliner Award, and the Online News Association’s Al Neuharth Innovation in Investigative Journalism Award.
-The series also earned an Honorable Mention award from the Society of Environmental Journalists, and it was a finalist for a Gerard Loeb Award and the Investigative Reporters and Editor’s Award for Innovation in Investigative Journalism, and Columbia Journalism School’s John B. Oakes Award for Distinguished Environmental Journalism.
+FERN’s story with writer Jocelyn Zuckerman, the International Consortium of Investigative Journalists and the Huffington Post about children displaced by palm oil plantations in Indonesia won a the Gold Keyboard Award from the New York Press Club, the Whitman Bassow Award for Environmental Reporting from the Overseas Press Club, the Society of Professional Journalists Sigma Delta Chi Award, the National Headliner Award, and the Online News Association’s Al Neuharth Innovation in Investigative Journalism Award.
+The series also earned an Honorable Mention award from the Society of Environmental Journalists, and it was a finalist for a Gerard Loeb Award, Investigative Reporters and Editors Award for Innovation in Investigative Journalism, and Columbia Journalism School’s John B. Oakes Award for Distinguished Environmental Journalism.